-Skyvia is a universal SaaS (Software as a Service) data platform for a quick and easy solution of a wide set of data-related tasks with no coding: data integration, automating workflows, cloud data backup, building reports and dashboards, data management with SQL, CSV import/export, creating OData services, etc. It is a completely online solution and does not require any local installed software except for a web browser.
+Skyvia is a universal SaaS (Software as a Service) data platform for a quick and easy solution of a wide set of data-related tasks with no coding: data integration, cloud data backup, data management with SQL, CSV import/export, creating OData services, etc. It is a completely online solution and does not require any local installed software except for a web browser.

 Skyvia provides several different, but integrated products for solving different data-related tasks.
 These are the following products: Data Integration, Backup, Query, and Connect.
 Each of the products has its own set of pricing plans and is priced separately.
 And if you use just one product, you don’t need to pay for other products.